-If approved, aducanumab will be the first disease-modifying intervention for AD.
-Therefore, the comparator for aducanumab was supportive care, which can include non-pharmacologic and pharmacologic, but not disease-modifying, interventions.
+The comparator for aducanumab was supportive care, which can include non-pharmacologic and pharmacologic, but not disease-modifying, interventions.

 4.2.
 Key Model Assumptions and Inputs

 Our model includes several assumptions and key choices, many of which are stated in Table 4.1.
 Additional assumptions can be reviewed in Supplement Table E3.